JoshIsAStudent/physical-computing/living-notes.md

 ## Power supply
 * On the power supply, one side is 3.3V, one is 5V.
 You want the 5V side
   * Though you can move the jumpers about to change this

+# Experiment - 5a 2021.03.16
+* Wired LED matric according to the complete guide
+* Installed LedControl library by Eberhard Fahle V1.0.6
+* Used example code from lesson 15 of the egeloo zip
+* It worked!

+* Did experiment 1 - got the outlien of the eyeball working
+* Wired the joystick, x to A0, y to A1
+* Did experiment 2 - to teste the joystick
+* Forgot "Serial.begin(9600);" in the startup function
+* The joystick worked!
+* Then I found out what I thought was x was y, (I was rotating the joystick 90deg anti-clockwise).
+Also the signal was inverted from what I expected

+* Then I did experiment 3!
+* It worked!
+Except I had to flip my y axis back to what it was (so now x is inverted but not y)

+* I put it all together into experiment 4, and it worked!

+* Experiment 5 I realised I didn't need to clear the screen after writing each column
+* I had to do some funky stuff with range clamping so that the max offset of the pupils in the + direction could still be reached on values other than the joystick's absolute max.
+Without this, the position would flicker when the joystick was at it's extremes

+* Experiment 5's code is messy, but it works

+* I'm thinking I might do a tidied version where I actually organise all the axis flipping, left and right, etc